freeipa/freeipa/doc/designs/subordinate-ids.md

-This allows members of ``ipausers`` to request subordinate ids with the ``subid-generate`` command or the *Auto assign subordinate ids* action in the web UI (**TODO** not implemented yet).
+This allows members of ``ipausers`` to request subordinate ids with the ``subid-generate`` command or the *Auto assign subordinate ids* action in the web UI.
 The command picks the name of the current user principal automatically.

 ```shell
 $ ipa subid-generate